harrixon/chalkboard-2.0/TDD_lobby.md

 	describe ("user info session", ()=>{
-	it ("should show player icon, username, scores, rank") it ("should pop up a moddle with more info when clicked on") })
+	it ("should show player icon, username, scores, rank") it ("should pop up a modal with more info when clicked on") })

     describe ("friend list", ()=>{